John Verdun Newton: Killed in action, 1944

-On 14 January 1944, Newton was the captain of Lancaster B.III, JA905 (squadron code "MG-V"), which was recorded as taking off from Oakington at 16:53.
-The crew to mark targets for the main bomber force, around Braunschweig (Brunswick), in Lower Saxony.
-The other crew members were RAF personnel: Flt Lt H. O. Wharmby (second pilot); Sgt W. H. Holmes (flight engineer); F/O A. R. Broadbent (navigator); Flt Sgt D. V. Bunting (bomb aimer); Sgt S. W. Bury (wireless operator/front gunner); P/O F. W. Harding (mid-upper gunner) and; F/O J. N. (Nigel) Richards (rear gunner).
+On 14 January 1944, Newton was the captain of Lancaster B.III, JA905 (squadron code "MG-V"), which was recorded as taking off from Oakington at 16:53, with the crew to mark targets for the main bomber force around Braunschweig (Brunswick), in Lower Saxony.
+The other crew members were RAF personnel: Flt Lt Roy Bernard Wharmby (second pilot); Sgt W. H. Holmes (flight engineer); F/O A. R. Broadbent (navigator); Flt Sgt D. V. Bunting (bomb aimer); Sgt S. W. Bury (wireless operator/front gunner); P/O F. W. Harding (mid-upper gunner) and; F/O J. N. (Nigel) Richards (rear gunner).
 (Nigel Richards had partly inspired the main character in Cyril Connolly's pre-war novel The Rock Pool.)

 The raid was to be Allied bombers' first major attack on Braunschweig; the operation called for 498 aircraft from Bomber Command to attack targets that included two Messerschmitt aircraft factories.
 As a relatively direct route was chosen, the pathfinders were detected by German radar at an early stage of the evening.
 Under a new tactical system known as Zahme Sau ("Tame Sow"), night fighters were directed at the bombers by Luftgau-Kommando XI (LgK XI; "Air District Command 11") in Hanover.

 The operation failed, to the point that it was, according to historian Martin Middlebrook, "a minor disaster".
 A total of 38 Lancasters were lost, including 11 pathfinders – a fact that prevented accurate targeting, and as a result, no damage was done to any of the primary targets.

 JA905 was one of the aircraft that did not return and its entire crew was reported missing.
-Post-war investigations by the RAF established that JA905 and another Lancaster B.III from 7 Squadron (JA935; "MG-O"), had crashed relatively close to each other, north-west of Braunschweig.
+Post-war investigations by the RAF established that JA905 and another Lancaster, B.III from 7 Squadron (JA935; "MG-O"), had crashed relatively close to each other, north-west of Braunschweig.
 The wreckage of both bombers had been subjected to massive explosions and/or intense fires, which prevented positive identification of either the aircraft or the remains of their crews.